toll free: 888.509.5011

 Jeremy joined Chicago Jewish Funerals in 2004.
 Jeremy and his family are active members of Temple Beth Israel (Skokie) and Congregation Or Shalom (Vernon Hills).
 He enjoys his role on the steering committee for the Greater Chicago Jewish Festival.
-Jeremy has lead two “birthright israel” experiences along with the Community Foundation for Jewish Education’s “Ta’am Yisrael” trips to Israel.
+Jeremy has led two “Birthright Israel” experiences along with the Community Foundation for Jewish Education’s “Ta’am Yisrael” trips to Israel.
 He often speaks on Jewish funeral customs at religious schools and at community forums.
 Jeremy can also be found leading services with his guitar and singing folk songs.
-Jeremy is a member of the Highland Park Chamber of Commerce.

 Douglas MacIsaac, Funeral Director